What is The Argyle proposing?

 that true?

 No !
-Even with a new building they still plan to have events on the lawn.
-44′ x 103′ tents if “rain is predicted”.
+Only amplified music will be inside.
+Speakers and amplified sound is allowed outside.
+Even with a new building they still plan to have events on the lawn with huge tents (44′ x 103′) if “rain is predicted”.
 And the Major Event Center has two walls of glass doors and terraces facing the neighborhood.
+You’ll still hear the party.

 Who owns the Argyle property?

-The Texas Biomedical Research Institute (TBRI).
+Texas Biomedical Research Institute (TBRI) owns (or will own) all the property referenced in the SUP.
 The Argyle is only a tenant.

 Doesn’t the Argyle help support the TBRI?